cathywu/TimeTracker/README.md

 - Ubuntu 11.04
 - Ubuntu 12.04

-Know to NOT work on:
+Known to NOT work on:
 - OSX (pending)

 DEPENDENCIES